james-rainey/james-rainey.github.io/_projects/NEVIS.md

 <h2>🔑 Key Takeaways</h2>
 ---
-- **Brains do it better, and smarter.** - By mimicking how the visual cortex processes edges and patterns, neuromorphic vision systems can learn more efficiently and handle unfamiliar data with greater robustness.
+- **Brains do it better, and smarter.** By mimicking how the visual cortex processes edges and patterns, neuromorphic vision systems can learn more efficiently and handle unfamiliar data with greater robustness.

-- **Untrained neurons can be useful.** Resetting a small portion of neurons after training helped the model recognise when it was seeing something new — adding a sense of “uncertainty awareness” that most AI systems lack.
+- **Untrained neurons can be useful.** Resetting a small portion of neurons after training helped the model recognise when it was seeing something new, adding a sense of “uncertainty awareness” that most AI systems lack.

 - **Edge-based preprocessing improves stability.** Feeding the network structured, edge-detected inputs (instead of raw pixels) led to smoother learning and better generalisation.